-Located between Glasgow and Edinburgh, Falkirk has so many fun attractions for family and solo travellers.
-From the mythical Kelpies to the incredible engineering feat of the Falkirk Wheel, the history of the area in Callendar House and Mother Nature there are so many must-do attractions in Falkirk.
+Located between Glasgow and Edinburgh, Falkirk has many fun attractions for families and solo travellers.
+From the mythical Kelpies to the incredible engineering feat of the Falkirk Wheel, the history of the area in Callendar House, and Mother Nature, there are many must-see attractions in Falkirk.

 Attractions in Falkirk

-The following attractions in Falkirk is great for the whole family.
+The following attractions in Falkirk are great for the whole family or a solo visit.
 Spend the day enjoying all that Falkirk has to offer and have fun.

 Helix Park

-Helix Park should be your first port of call.
-It’s the ultimate family with so many attractions in one spot in Falkirk.
+Helix Park should be your first stop.
+It’s the ultimate family destination, with numerous attractions all in one spot in Falkirk.

-The first car park here is free, although if you carry on down to The Kelpies, you do have to pay to park.
+The first car park here is free; however, if you continue down to The Kelpies, you will need to pay for parking.

 Helix Park is the ultimate place for family fun in the Falkirk area.
-There are wetlands to explore and the Adventure and Splash Zone for the kids.
+There are wetlands to explore, as well as the Adventure and Splash Zone for the kids.
 While you’re watching the kids in the playground, you can have a coffee at the cafe located next to the lake.

 The Kelpies

 The Visitor Centre is a great place to start if it’s your first time here.
-Inside is the cafe where you can not only get something to eat and drink but have great views of the Kelpies while you’re doing it.
-There is also an exhibition centre with information on the Kelpies and the history of the area.
+Inside is the cafe where you can not only get something to eat and drink but also have great views of the Kelpies while you’re doing it.
+There is also an exhibition centre with information on the Kelpies and the local area’s history.

-If you want to get up close with the Kelpies, then a guided tour is the way to go, with kids being free.
-A 30-minute tour will take you inside a Kelpie and learn about the design and construction.
+If you want to get up close with the Kelpies, a guided tour is the way to go.
+Kids are free.
+A 30-minute tour will take you inside a Kelpie and provide an in-depth look at its design and construction.
 Tickets are available from the gift shop.

 After sunset, the Kelpies are lit up in changing colours every couple of minutes.
-The gates to the car park are closed at night, so it’s best to check the times so you don’t get locked in.
-It was 10.00 pm sharp when I was there.
+The car park gates close at night, so check the hours to avoid getting locked in.
+It was 10:00 p.m. sharp when I arrived.

 Hours of the Visitor Centre and Cafe